Warning. This review contains spoilers for the Enemy Within campaign.

 The review copy of the Enemy in Shadows Companion was purchased at my own expense.
 I have received no inducements in connection with this review.

-Title and internal art used without permission.
+Title art by JG O’Donaghue.
+Internal art by JG O’ Donaghue, Tony Ackland et al. Used without permission.
 No challenge intended to the rights holders.